The Biggest Tomatoes!

 It arose originally in the garden of Reinhard Kraft of Germany in 2000 when he planted 30 seeds called 'Green Giant' from a friend in Canada.
 29 of them grew out regular leafed except for one which had big potato leafed foliage.
 Reinhard cultivated that one, selecting the best fruit for several seasons, and continued to save seeds.
 Yay, Reinhard!
 My original seeds were from my buddy Cynthia Sandberg, owner of Love Apple Farm in Ben Lomond, CA.

-One of our top 3 sellers.
-The sugary nectar of this huge 5" tomato's creamy, dense, deep pink-red flesh is intensely rich, with perfect sweet-acid balance and sublime, complex flavors reminiscent of the finest of the "old-fashioned" tomato flavors.
-This big, beautiful irresistible up to 3 lb. deep pink-red fruit is the talk of the tomato world and has found its way into Top 10 favorite tomato lists of gourmands worldwide.
+This big, beautiful irresistible up to 2 or 3 lb. deep pink-red fruit is the talk of the tomato world and has found its way into Top 10 favorite tomato lists of gourmands worldwide.
 It is perfection and one of the 3 finest tasting tomatoes in existence.

 Marianna was from a family of farmers in Bohemia, Czechoslovakia.
 During World War II, in May of 1945 when she was 17, Russian soldiers came to her school and forced Marianna and all her schoolmates into a truck to be taken to Siberia.
 During the journey, she and a few others escaped by jumping from the moving truck, but Marianna was shot in the leg just as she crossed the Czech border.
 With the help of her friends, she was able to continue on to the town of Weiden, Bavaria.
 She lost all contact with her parents and brothers for the next ten years, but after a long and diligent search with the aid of The Red Cross, she finally found them in 1955.